All Episodes

 That guy, God, he's so creepy.

-I mean, look, I he's a billionaire.
+I mean, look, he's a billionaire.

 You'd think he'd do something with that money to look a little more normal.

-So you I take it you saw that video from last night of him on his hovercraft trying to be like back to the future.
+So I take it you saw that video from last night of him on his hovercraft trying to be like back to the future.

 Yeah.

-Well, what is that all about?
+What is that all about?

-He went to it was Harvard, right?
+He went to, it was Harvard, right?

 That's where he was?